Most popular trail running terms and definitions

 Narrow trail, usually only wide enough for one person at a time.

 Skyrunning is mountain running above 2,000m of altitude over very technical terrain with a significant amount of climbing and descent.

 Like beauty or the spiciness of food, the technicality of a trail depends on who is contemplating it.
 An elite ultrarunner once told me that a certain ultramarathon course was not technical in the slightest.
 Maybe not for him, but I found certain sections were impossible to run!

 A technical trail is usually one which is very uneven and steep, with tricky rocks, roots and

 A high-effort run intended to help you train to run faster.
 Read our speed training post to learn more.

 Aka the best pastime on Earth!
 Trail running means running primarily off-road, such as on dirt and forest trails.
 Taking up trail running changes your life!
-For inspiration visit our Trail Running website section, and read popular interviews with trail runners of all backgrounds and experiences levels.
+For more trail running inspiration, browse the articles on our site, where you can also read popular interviews with trail runners of all backgrounds and experience levels.